Product Guide

 1. Identify the Source of the Leak

 Inspect your ceiling or roof to locate the precise point where water is entering.
-Accurate placement of the diverter is key to maximum capture and redirection.
+Accurate placement of your drain tarp is key to maximum capture and redirection.

-Choose a diverter that is appropriately height and width for the leak area.
 Materials like vinyl-coated polyethylene or PVC offer the durability needed for storm conditions.
-Be sure the tarp includes reinforced grommets or D-rings for secure attachment.
+Ensure your leak diverter tarp includes reinforced grommets or D-rings for secure attachment.

-Suspend the diverter using rubber straps, bungee cords, or hooks through the grommets or rings.
-Ensure it hangs evenly and slightly slopes toward the center funnel or drain point.
-Some diverters include rigid PVC rods for added support and shape retention.
+Suspend your ceiling diverter using rubber straps, bungee cords, or hooks through the grommets or rings.
+Ensure your storm leak tarp hangs evenly and slopes toward the center funnel or drain point.
+Some leak diversion tarps include rigid PVC rods for added support and shape retention.

-Attach a standard ¾-inch hose to the drain nozzle at the lowest and central point of the diverter.
+Attach a standard ¾-inch hose to the drain nozzle at the lowest point of your rain diverter tarp or leak catcher tarp.
+For high-volume situations requiring drain tarps, use 1-inch or larger diameter hoses.
 Direct the hose toward a collection container, floor drain, or safe outdoor discharge area.

-Before heavy rain hits, pour water into the diverter and ensure it flows smoothly through the hose into the designated drainage point.
-Check for leaks, sagging, or clogs.
+Before heavy rain intensifies, pour several gallons of water into your leak diverter tarp and ensure it flows smoothly through the hose into the designated drainage point.
+Check your roof leak diverter tarp for leaks, sagging, or clogs.
+Adjust support and slope as needed.

 6. Monitor During the Storm